Watherum/Rivals-2-Notes/README.md

 - A **character selector** — pick any number of characters they play; each selected character gets its own separate notes area.
 If no characters are selected, a single general notes area is shown instead
 - Notes auto-save 500ms after you stop typing

 Player cards are **collapsible** — click the arrow on the left of the header to expand or collapse.
+Within a card, each individual character notes section is also collapsible via its own header toggle.
 On wider screens, cards are shown in a multi-column grid to make use of the extra space.

 A **search bar** at the top of the page lets you filter players by name in real time.